andrian2278/DocApi/README.md

 ## If don't want install Git,Download Zip
 ### Step 2
 #### If you use CMD/Powershell/Github Cli performs path where is a project C://PATH_WHERE_IS_PROGECT/DocApi: and performs commands
- Command1: npm install
+ -Command1: npm install
- Command 3: node .
+ -Command 3: node .
 #### LIVE SERVER
 http://127.0.0.1:3001/api